USEPA/webcms/terraform/infrastructure/README.md

 ## Post-Run Steps

+### Initialize the Database

 Before proceeding with deploying Drupal, be sure to read the database module's [docmentation](../database) in order to create the users (and their credentials) for Drupal.

+### Populate Secrets

+There are a number of sensitive values that must be populated by an administrator before the WebCMS can be deployed.
+We list them below.
+Note that all of the secrets here are simple strings and not JSON-formatted.
+If updating these values in the AWS console, ensure that you are editing "Plaintext" instead of "Secret key/value".

+1. The Drupal hash salt must be generated and saved in `/webcms/${var.environment}/${site}/${lang}/drupal-hash-salt`.
+This value **must** differ between site/language combinations in order to prevent one-time tokens such as password resets from being reused.
+Use a secure random number generator such as the `openssl rand` utility to generate a large number of bytes (at least 32).
+2. For email, the SMTP password must be saved in the secret `/webcms/${var.environment}/${site}/${lang}/mail-password`.
+3. An x509 certificate and private key will need to be generated for each Drupal site and language.
+The private key needs to be set in `/webcms/${var.environment}/${site}/${lang}/saml-sp-key`.
+4. If Akamai is being used, access credentials will need to be created and stored.
+See the [Getting Started](https://developer.akamai.com/api/getting-started) documentation for more information.
+We store three secrets based on these credentials:
+   1. `/webcms/${var.environment}/${site}/${lang}/akamai-access-token`
+   2. `/webcms/${var.environment}/${site}/${lang}/akamai-client-token`
+   3. `/webcms/${var.environment}/${site}/${lang}/akamai-client-secret`

 ## Conventions